Tolerance Stack-Up Analysis: Parameter Sensitivity and Optimization

 • Placing constraining features with small distance = sensitive design: high angular sensitivity

-Dimensioning: use smaller dimensions
+Best practice: use smaller dimensions

-• Smaller dimensions = lower variation
+Small dimensions = small tolerances = lower variation

-• Larger dimensions = higher variation
+Larger dimensions = large tolerances = higher variation

-Absorbing variation with long, soft springs
+Best practice: use long, soft springs

 • Springs with lower stiffness → lower sensitivity to variation